I get dizzy when playing video games: causes, tricks, and solutions

 • I bet you high frequencies and stable frame rate.
 On high-resolution monitors, low resolution or low-quality graphics, to maintain a consistent cadence; this regularity dilutes the sensation of back-and-forth.

-Some games, such as those that care a lot about accessibility, offer preconfigured profiles with “comfortable camera”, fixed indicators or filters designed to reduce motion sickness in sensitive individualsTake a look at those sections: they usually hide exactly what you need.
+Some games, especially those that prioritize accessibility, offer pre-configured profiles with "comfortable camera" settings, fixed indicators, or filters designed to reduce motion sickness in sensitive users .
+Check out those sections: they often contain exactly what you need.

 What to do if you start getting dizzy while playing

-If you notice the first warnings, it is best to interrupt the session and reset to the body.
-Forcing yourself almost never helps and can actually prolong the discomfort.
+If you notice the first signs, it's best to stop the session and give your body a break.
+Forcing yourself almost never helps and can prolong the discomfort.
 These actions usually work well:

 • stop the game and stand up.
 Walk slowly, look at a fixed point, and breathe deeply through your nose, exhaling slowly through your mouth.